Funmilayo-Faith/KMS-Inventory-Case-Study/README.md

 ## About Me
 I am Faith Ajila, a potential medical laboratory scientist with a passion for remote diagnostics and saving lives with data.
-This project was completed during my 3-month training at The Incubator Hub, where i applied data analytics to solve a business intelligence case.
+This project was completed during my 3-month training at The Incubator Hub, where I applied data analytics to solve a business intelligence case.
 This proves how versatile and impactful data can be across many fields.
-While  my heart os in biomedical science, I believe in using data to drive life-saving decisions in healthcare and beyond.
+While my heart is in biomedical science, I believe in using data to drive life-saving decisions in healthcare and beyond.